 Description

-The Southeastern California Conference Teen FLOW River Trip is a leisurely outing and trip for those teen leaders who have worked hard in their clubs as leaders and helpers during the Pathfinder year.
+The Southeastern California Conference Teen River Trip is a leisurely outing and trip for those teen leaders and Pathfinders who have worked hard in their clubs as leaders and helpers during the Pathfinder year.

 Attendance